This post may contain affiliate links, view our disclosure policy.

 4. Venture to Glacier National Park

-One can’t mention the best things to do in Whitefish without taking note of its intimately close proximity to one of the world’s most beautiful National Parks.
+One can’t mention the best things to do in Whitefish without taking note of its close proximity to one of the world’s most beautiful National Parks.

 Located only 27 miles from the West Entrance, Whitefish, Montana is a popular home base for those looking to explore the towering mountains, cascading waterfalls, and abundant wildlife found in Glacier National Park.

-Don’t miss Glacier National Park’s Going to the Sun Road, a national scenic drive that can be traveled by personal car, hiking, park shuttle, or via a historic Red Bus Tour.
+Plus, don’t miss Glacier National Park’s Going to the Sun Road, a national scenic drive that can be traveled by personal car, hiking, park shuttle, or via a historic Red Bus Tour.

 This place has it all!

-A hub of activity during both the winter and summer months, a visit to Whitefish Mountain Resort is definitely one of the best things to do in Whitefish, Montana in winter, and in summer.
+A hub of activity during both the winter and summer months, a visit to Whitefish Mountain Resort is definitely one of the best things to do in Whitefish, Montana, in winter and in summer.

 As one of the largest ski resorts in North America, Whitefish Mountain Resort has over 3,000 acres of terrain for all abilities and interests.